 - Existing ductwork might not be the right size.

-- You may need to strip interior finishes or exterior cladding to install insulation and vapor barriers.
+- Needing eed to strip interior finishes or exterior cladding to install insulation and vapor barriers.

 - The home might not be able to withstand the vibrations caused by HVAC equipment.

-- The home’s electrical system may not accommodate the HVAC system’s load.
+- The home’s electrical system may not accommodate the new HVAC system’s load.

-- You may need to monitor ambient conditions frequently to determine if the HVAC system creates conditions that promote the cracking of wood or finishes, metal corrosion, rot, paint blistering and other problems.
+Retrofitting your historic home may also involve taking steps to tighten the building’s envelope, such as the installation of high-efficiency window units, to prevent energy losses.
+New HVAC systems also change your home’s environment.
+You may need to monitor ambient conditions frequently to determine if the HVAC system creates conditions that promote the cracking of wood or finishes, metal corrosion, rot, paint blistering, or other problems.